tclssg/tclssg/README.md

 [![Build Status](https://travis-ci.org/tclssg/tclssg.svg)](https://travis-ci.org/tclssg/tclssg)

 Tclssg is a static site generator with template support written in Tcl for dbohdan.com.
-It is intended to make it easy to manage a small to medium-sized personal website with an optional blog, "small to medium-sized" meaning one with under about 2000 pages.
-Tclssg uses Markdown for content formatting, [Bootstrap 3](http://getbootstrap.com/docs/3.3/) for layout (with Bootstrap theme support) and Tcl code embedded in HTML for templating.
+It is intended to make it easy to manage a small to medium-sized website with an optional blog, "small to medium-sized" meaning one with under about 2000 pages.
+Tclssg uses Markdown for content formatting, [Bootstrap 3](http://getbootstrap.com/docs/3.4/) for layout (with Bootstrap theme support), and Tcl code embedded in HTML for templating.

 Features
 --------

 * [Markdown](#markup), Bootstrap themes, Tcl code for [templates](https://github.com/tclssg/tclssg/wiki/Templating);
 * Plain old pages and blog posts [1];
+* Footnotes;
 * RSS feeds;
-* SEO and usability features out of the box: site maps, canonical and previous/next links, noindex on collection pages.
+* SEO and usability features out of the box: site maps, canonical and previous/next links, `noindex` on collection pages.
 * Valid HTML5 and CSS level 3 output;
-* Deployment over FTP;
+* Legacy deployment over FTP;
 * Deployment over SCP or other protocols with a [custom deployment command](https://github.com/tclssg/tclssg/wiki/Using-deployCustom);
 * Support for external comment engines (currently: Disqus);
-* Relative links in the HTML output by default that make it suitable for viewing over *file://*;
+* Relative links in the HTML output, which make it suitable for viewing over *file://*;
 * [Reasonably fast](https://github.com/tclssg/tclssg/wiki/Benchmarks);
 * Few dependencies.
-Experimental self-contained [binaries](https://github.com/tclssg/tclssg/wiki/Binaries) are available for Linux, Windows and Mac.
+Experimental self-contained [binaries](https://github.com/tclssg/tclssg/wiki/Binaries) are available for Linux, Windows, and Mac.

 1\.
 A blog post differs from a plain old page in that it has a sidebar with links to other blog posts sorted by recency and tags.
 The latest blog posts are featured on the blog index and tag pages are generated to collect blog posts with the same tag.